Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 ## 8. Prototypes and Testing

 By this, I mean testing the process of MDM as a business enabler.
-It must work, but it's more critical it adds value.
+It must work, but it's critical it adds value.
 Work with the stewards to understand pains, shortcomings, or ways to add value.

 * Create a Hypothesis around how data will improve a process or add value.
 * Test it.
 * Keep it small and achievable, and deliver some results.
+* something-something
 * Grow in confidence.
-* something-something
 * Profit.
 * Repeat.

+'Something-something' would be a data project, which builds from your knowledge of the environment you work in and the technology landscape you have built so far.
+Business Data Management is a great place to start aligning your data across systems, but you can start anywhere.

 >## Maturity Model
 >